Never Gonna Give You Up by Rick Astley. The "Rick Roll", probably one of the best-known memesnote came from 4Chan, now pretty much universal

 Loituma's cover of the Finnish folk song Ievan Polkka.
 It got combined with a gif of a scene from Bleach which resulted in the Leek Spin or Loituma Girl meme.

-Justin's odd delivery of the song's title line has resulted into a yearly meme that pops up on April 30 with "It's Gonna Be MAY" pasted on top of a picture of him.
-And yes, it's been brought to his bandmates'attention.◊
+Justin Timberlake's quirky delivery of the song's title line has resulted into a yearly meme that pops up on April 30 with "It's Gonna Be MAY" pasted on top of a picture of him.
+And yes, theyknow◊ about it.

 "Crank That" by Soulja Boy became a memetic Ear Worm for a fair bit of 2007-08.
 It also produced a lot of "Crank That" parodies, especially "Kosha Boy", ''Crank Dat and "Crank Dat Spiderman".